 Unlike in the past, CRE is a great loss today as trade has completely shut down, compelling them to go out of business.
-Therefore many big and small businesses choose to lease the commercial real estate for several financial benefits.
-If you’re on the fence of leasing or buying a property, then here we five very-sound reasons to becoming a commercial tenant, especially now!
+Therefore many big and small businesses choose to lease commercial real estate for several financial benefits.
+If you’re on the fence about leasing or buying a property, then here we five very-sound reasons to become a commercial tenant, especially now!

 Typically, leasing a property is much more affordable than buying one.
 When it comes to buying a property for your small business, you may require applying for an SBA loan, which has its own fee, down payment cost, and other related expenses.
 On the other hand, leasing only requires a security deposit and initial rent.